 Pomegranate is an ancient and widely cultivated fruiting shrub or small tree originating in Asia, its natural range extending from western Asia to the Western Himalayas of Pakistan and India.

 It may grow to be a small tree up to 10 m (30 ft) tall, though is more commonly a shrub between 2 and 4 m (6 and 12 ft) with multiple stems forming a V-shape, the canopy wide-spreading and irregularly shaped.

 The leaves are small, oval with a blunt tip and semi-evergreen to deciduous, being shed during the dry season to conserve water.

-The flowers are large, commonly orange-red, though also come in white and yellow varieties.
-They come into bloom in the rainy season but may bloom earlier, near the end of the dry season, or on and off throughout the year in regularly watered gardens.
+The flowers are large, commonly orange-red, though white and yellow varieties are seen occasionally.
+They come into bloom in the rainy season but may bloom earlier in regularly watered gardens, or on and off throughout the year.

-The fruit are near round with a prominent nipple and range from an orange to a grapefruit in size, with smaller sizes most common in tropical areas.
-The rind is tough, leathery and red or orange-yellow when ripe.
-Sliced through it reveals numerous, tightly packed seed, each covered by a juicy sac.
+The fruit are near round with a prominent nipple and range in size from an orange to a large grapefruit, with the smaller sizes more common in tropical areas.
+The rind is tough, leathery and bright red to orange-yellow when ripe, depending on the variety and climate.
+When sliced through it reveals numerous, tightly packed seed, each covered by a juicy sac.